Prasadct/c4g/README.md

  - _targetSdkVersion 24_

 Each of Android activity named in a meamingful manner thus the functionaliy of each activity can undersdand easily.
-Service IP address and HTTP Port need to congigured before building the application.
+Service IP address and HTTP Port need to configured before building the application.
 SQLite database and Android file system is used to as the application storage.